mflova/mflova-coding-guidelines/python/plotting/seaborn.md

   these ones can be represented with a line instead of with histogram bars.
 It can be acumulative as well.
 However, this type of plot can be misleading speciallly at both ends, as the maximum and minimum values are not properly represented due to the kernel.
+  It can be used to generate heatmaps (see corresponding section).
 - ecdfplot() (with kind="ecdf"; univariate-only): Empirical cumulative distribution.
 It represents the cumulative count of the observations.
 One important argument is `weight`.
 We can use this one to weight the count (thus not making it based on the